alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 }
 ```

-Afterward, I want to ensure that if the position matches on a duplicate letter in the guess word that I don't show hints on the other duplicates.
+Then, I want to ensure that if the position matches on a duplicate letter that I don't show hints on the other duplicates.
 Especially if the solution only contains one copy of the letter.

 I use the [`some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) method here which returns true if some of the values match the condition I provide.
-The condition I'm looking for is if the letter is in the guess and if the letter has been validated to contain a position match.
+The condition I'm looking for is if the letter is in the guess and if the letter's `positionMatch` is `true`.
 I set the `containMatch` to `false`.
 This ensures that a contain match is removed if the player found the position match later on.

 ```typescript
 // If the guess already has a position match, hide hints for duplicate letter after